mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Preconditions
 -------------
-The kim instance needs a functioning audio stream input.
+The voice interface instance needs a functioning audio stream input.

 Course
 ------------
-1. Audio is transmitted from the astronaut(s) to the server hosting the voice interface agent.
+1. Audio is transmitted from the astronaut(s) microphone to the server hosting the voice interface agent.
 2. Language in the audio is classified as rover-directed or not.
-3. Rover-directed speech is mapped onto words (the mapping mechanism is deliberately underspecified)
+3. Rover-directed speech is mapped onto words (the mapping mechanism is deliberately underspecified).
-4. The kim instance decides what to do with the utterance and therefore what kind of feedback to give the user:
+4. The voice interface instance decides what to do with the utterance and therefore what kind of feedback to give the user:

-   1. Utterances the kim instance is confident it understood:
+   1. Utterances the voice interface instance is confident it understood:

        1. The utterance is mapped onto an action request.
        2. The action request gets passed on to the rover executive (planning agent).
-       3. The rover executive then passes on to the kim instance whether the request will be executed, if there's a conflict and the kim instance should ask for confirmation/clarification, or if the request cannot be completed.
+       3. The rover executive then passes on to the voice interface instance whether the request will be executed, if there's a conflict and the voice interface instance should ask for confirmation/clarification, or if the request cannot be completed.
-       4. Whatever action the rover planning agent takes, the kim instance then decides appropriate feedback to pass onto the user.
+       4. Whatever action the rover planning agent takes, the voice interface instance then decides appropriate feedback to pass onto the user.

-            * If the request will be straightforwardly granted, a short restatement including parameters (e.g. distance to move or rotate, destination) will be forwarded by the kim instance to the astronauts on :term:`EVA`.
+            1. If the request will be straightforwardly granted, a short restatement including parameters (e.g. distance to move or rotate, destination) will be forwarded by the voice interface instance to the astronauts on :term:`EVA`.
                 * Alternately, to cut down on useless chatter, if there is some kind of :term:`HUD` indicator of what each rover on :term:`EVA` is doing (i.e. a short status summary), updating this could be a better alternative than :term:`HUD` text or synthesized speech.
-            * If there's a conflict, the kim instance should pass on a message (via text-in-:term:`HUD` or via synthesized speech) as to what conflicts with the request (e.g. "CONFLICT: Travel to <name-of- requested- destination> conflicts with existing goal <goal id/description>.") and ask for confirmation of the request (e.g.
+            2. If there's a conflict, the voice interface instance should pass on a message (via text-in-:term:`HUD` or via synthesized speech) as to what conflicts with the request (e.g. "CONFLICT:
-              "CONFIRM?: Travel to <destination-name>.")
+              Travel to <name-of- requested- destination> conflicts with existing goal <goal id/description>.") and ask for confirmation of the request (e.g. "CONFIRM?: Travel to <destination-name>.")
-            * If the request cannot be complied with (due to precondition violation distinct from a goal conflict), the kim agent should pass along a message explaining as much: "REQUEST DENIED:
+            3. If the request cannot be complied with (due to precondition violation distinct from a goal conflict), the voice interface agent should pass along a message explaining as much: "REQUEST
-              <explanation - precondition xyz violated.>"
+              DENIED: <explanation - precondition xyz violated.>"
-            * If the request was only partially understood or understood with confidence less than a to-be-experimentally-determined threshold, then the kim instance should request clarification of the remaining parameters while clarifying what it already understands.
+            4. If the request was only partially understood or understood with confidence less than a to-be-experimentally-determined threshold, then the voice interface instance should request clarification of the remaining parameters while clarifying what it already understands.
 For example, "Travel where?"
 "Move forward how far?"
 "Track what?"
 "Follow who?"

-   2. Utterances the kim instance is NOT confident it understood:
+   2. Utterances the voice interface instance is NOT confident it
+      understood:
-       1. The kim instance requests clarification a limited number of times:
+       *.
+The voice interface instance requests clarification a limited number of times:

-            * successful clarification puts the kim instance back at 4.1 above.
+            * successful clarification puts the voice interface instance back at 4.1 above.
             * before returning to a state where it waits for a new command or until the user decides to break the clarification dialog loop (e.g. via "No more questions.", "Start over.", "Shut up.")